Sunday, February 16, 2025

 It turns out that a new concept of largesse has become the norm.
 Now, when a person who is good with a stick wins a tournament and becomes royalty (which makes sense only to people who know how the SCA works, so don't ask me to explain it here), that person and his/her consort (the prince and princess, in this case) want to be the ones to give out the gifts.
 They want to look like generous people, bestowing gifts upon those who they want to recognize or reward.

-But, and here's the really odd thing, they don't want to put in any effort to make anything themselves.
+But, and here's the really odd thing, they don't seem to want to put in any effort to make anything themselves.
 So they ask everyone else to make a bunch of things they can give away.
 In other words, largesse has become the province of the people who are good at fighting and functions as a tax on the artisans of the group.

 Yeah.

 Another digression.
 There are a lot of things people do in the SCA.
 But fighting is a bit different from most of the activities.
 If I play music, perform magic tricks, or tell stories, I'm directly entertaining other people.
 My fun is for the benefit of others.
 If I teach people to play a lyre, make a bead, or carve a spoon, my fun again benefits others.
 If I sew really nice clothes, it at least makes the standard of appearance in the group a bit nicer.
 And then everyone can benefit from the better looking group and perhaps feel a bit more medieval themselves.
-But fighting is one of the things that benefits the individual doing it, rather than the group as a whole.
+But fighting is one of the things that only benefits the individuals doing it, rather than the group as a whole.

-So, my summation is that now the people who do the least to contribute to the enjoyment of the group as a whole want everyone else to make gifts that these fighters can have the fun of giving away.
+So, my current impression is that now the people who do the least to contribute to the enjoyment of the group as a whole want everyone else to make gifts that these fighters can have the fun of giving away.
 The least creative element wants to get the credit for being generous with the work of the creative people.

 Why does this make sense to anyone?